rmessett15/Note-Taker/README.md

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

-5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install inquirer and jest directly from the command line, to do so the command for inquirer will be npm i inquirer@8.2.4 to install v8.2.4 of the inquirer, and npm i jest to install the latest version of jest).
+5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install express and uniqid directly from the command line, to do so the command for express will be npm i express to install the latests version of Express framework globally so that it can be used within the node terminal, and npm i uniqid to install the latest version of uniqid).

-6. To run the application, within the terminal, type the command node index.js.
+6. To run the server, within the terminal, type the command npm start or node server.js.

+7. Once the server is running, users can then access the front end of the application within the browser to observe full functionality of the site.

 ## Credits

-Worked with tutor Martin Goldberg to help get me started on this assignment.
-We pseudo-coded the general outline together and he helped me put together the unit testing portion of this assignment.
+Much of this application followed outline code found within the week 11 class activities (specifically activity 24).
+Also worked closely with one of class TA's Jenny Trevizo to handle the delete route functionality.

 ## Features